georgekyrollos/CollegeTourBot/README.md

 # CollegeTourBot
  collegetourbot.com
 This is the official github for collegetourbot.com.
-CollegeTourBot is a website that consolidates collegetour data and gives users the option to sign up to be notified if a full tour eve opens back up.
+CollegeTourBot is a website that consolidates collegetour data and gives users the option to sign up to be notified if a full tour ever opens back up.

 NOTE: passwords and usernames have been changed to be placeholders.